OZ7UP/Zachary-Tan/_posts/2023-01-06-Website-Direction.md

 If there’s a random thought that’s too large for me to express in 500 characters, you’ll get to read it.
 Hopefully, it won’t be too angsty.

 Of course, all previous posts will remain available for you to peruse at your leisure.
-Hopefully, you’ll be nursing a cuppa while you do so.
+I recommend nursing a cuppa while you do so.

 All this will be absolutely free to access.
 You won’t have to worry about any paywalls, and I’m not going to charge extra for perks.
 Simply follow me on Mastodon.